fossi-foundation/wishbone/src/b3/source/03_classic.rst

 PERMISSION 3.35
-  Under certain circumstances SLAVE interfaces MAY be designed to hold [ACK_O] in the as- serted state.
+  Under certain circumstances SLAVE interfaces MAY be designed to hold [ACK_O] in the asserted state.
 This situation occurs on point-to-point interfaces where there is a single SLAVE on the interface, and that SLAVE always operates without wait states.